 Safely handling flammable and combustible liquids

-Flammable liquids ignite easily and burn quickly, and have flashpoints below 100º F. Examples include gasoline, acetone, or methanol.
+Flammable liquids ignite easily and burn quickly, and have flashpoints below 100º F. Examples include gasoline, acetone, and methanol.

 There are three classes of flammable liquids: